1943 Pinsk Prison raid: Events

-The raid began in the morning of 17 January, when fourteen men gathered in the apartment in Brzesc.
+The raid began in the morning of 17 January, when fourteen men gathered in the apartment in Brześć.
 They all headed towards Pinsk in two vehicles: a Ford truck and Opel Kadett.
 At the same time, a Chevrolet truck left Janow Poleski, also heading for Pinsk.
 In the evening all conspirators reached their destination, and Piwnik presented to them the plan of the raid.
 Four groups (twelve men, including Piwnik), with one soldier dressed in an SS officer uniform, were to enter the complex, and complete their mission in less than 30 minutes.
 Four members of the two extra groups were to wait in the vehicles.
 All decided to use Russian language during the raid, to make the Germans believe that Soviet partisans were responsible.
 Also, they wanted to prevent possible German reprisals against ethnic Polish civilians.

 At three minutes to five p.m., the Opel Kadett with Polish conspirators appeared by the prison complex.
 An SS officer emerged from the vehicle, ordering the guards to open the gate.
 The vehicle entered the courtyard, and the guard who locked the gate was shot by the Pole who was wearing the SS uniform.
 Soon afterwards, the second group entered the office of the prison, destroying telephone wires.
 Two additional German guards, Hellinger and Zollner, were shot by the Poles, who after finding the keys, began opening the cells, shouting in Russian: "In the name of Stalin, you are free, get out!"
 Among those released was Paczkowski, who was very weak, but still alive.

-All conspirators, together with the freed men, jumped into their vehicles, heading back towards Brzesc and Drohiczyn.
+All conspirators, together with the freed men, jumped into their vehicles, heading back towards Brześć and Drohiczyn.
 Meanwhile, the Germans, due to destroyed telephone wires, found out about the raid only after several hours.
 Finally, on 20 January 1943, Paczkowski reached his Warsaw apartment, where his wife Alicja awaited.

 On 13 February 1943, in recognition for the exemplary raid, Jan Piwnik and Jan Rogowski (Czarka) were awarded Silver Crosses of the Virtuti Militari, by General Grot Rowecki.
 Other participants in the raid were awarded the Cross of Valour.

 The Germans quickly found out that it was the Home Army, not the Soviets, who carried out the raid.
 In return, they shot 30 captives, ethnic Poles, arrested in Pinsk.

 This is the list of the soldiers, who took part in the Pinsk Raid: